hphelion/documentation/cli.unix.articles.debugging.md

 categories: cli linux
 tags: cli linux
 ---
-#UNIX CLI: Verbose Debugging Output#
+#UNIX CLI: Generating Verbose Debugging Output#
 also
 The Unix CLI contains an option to almost every command to display verbose debugging information.
 The debugging log includes a trace of the HTTP requests made with both requests and responses and also includes a stack trace if an exception is thrown.
 The verbose mode assists you in debugging problems if the standard error messages are not enough.